World Union for Progressive Judaism: Australia, New Zealand, and Asia

-Continental Europe
+Europe

 Reform Judaism began in Germany, led by Rabbi Abraham Geiger.
 It stagnated considerably after the 1840s.
 In 1898, German Liberal rabbis organized the Union of Liberal Rabbis in Germany under Heinemann Vogelstein.
 In 1908 the laity formed the Union for Liberal Judaism in Germany.
 At its height, it had some 10,000 members and half the rabbis in the country.
 The ULJ was a founding member of the World Union in 1926.
 After the destruction of the Holocaust, Germany's Jews, mostly refugees of foreign descent, largely favoured Orthodoxy.
 Liberal Judaism managed to gain inroads slowly, and first prayer groups appeared in 1995.
 The Union of Progressive Jews was founded in 1997.

 The first new branch established by the WUPJ was in the Netherlands, in 1931, eventually coalescing into the Nederlands Verbond voor Progressief Jodendom.

 The movement is growing in Spain.
 As of 2016 there are six congregations, while there was only one congregation a decade ago.
 In 2017 the Reform community there expects to have its first native-born rabbi since the Expulsion in 1492 once he completes his rabbinical training in London.

+In Cyprus, Progressive Judaism is represented by Shirat HaYam - Liberal Jewish Community of Cyprus, founded in Limassol in 2025.
+The community is affiliated with the European Union for Progressive Judaism (EUPJ), the European regional branch of the World Union for Progressive Judaism (WUPJ), and holds egalitarian religious services, lifecycle ceremonies, educational programs and cultural events.